TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 That's basically it.
 One more time, from the top:

-1. `describe` the class
+1. `Rspec.describe` the class
 1. `describe` the method example group.
-Conventionally, the string argument for instance methods are written as "#method", while string arguments for class methods are written as ".method".
+Conventionally, the string argument for instance methods are written as `#method`, while string arguments for class methods are written as `.method`.
 1. Write your test case/example with `it`.
 1. Write your expectation using `expect`.
 The `expect` method is also chained with `.to` for positive expectations, or `.to_not`/`.not_to` for negative expectations.
 We prefer `.not_to`. <span id='expect-clauses'>Also, limit one expect clause per test case</span>.